icyflame/youtube-chronological/readme.md

 ## Why?

-In the YouTube universe, search is great, CDNs and DevOps is amazing.
+In the YouTube universe, search is great, CDNs are everywhere and DevOps is amazing.
 But binging on all the videos a channel has uploaded is not great.
 In fact, it's one of the most irritating things to do.
 I have searched for online websites that do it, browser plugins that will autoplay videos.
 No luck anywhere.

 Considering that the Youtube Data API is well documented, I decided to write this script.